Residence Hall Facilities

 The residence halls have study areas as well as lounges and other spaces that are suitable for indoor recreation.
 There are pool and ping pong tables, foosball, and a big screen TV with cable.
 Sunday through Thursday evenings, residents are welcome to use the Field House basketball court, as well as the campus weight room.

-For our students' convenience there are laundry facilities and food and beverage vending machines located in each building.
+For our students' convenience there are laundry facilities located in each building and food and beverage vending machines in the Del Norte Lounge.
 Outside, there are large lawns for recreation, picnic tables, and plenty of access to the trails that wander through the surrounding forest.
 Also, within a few minutes' drive there's the Bayshore Mall, many gorgeous beaches, the cities of Eureka, Fortuna, and Arcata and the Victorian village of Ferndale.
 And--about 35 minutes south of the campus--you'll find the famous redwood grove known as the "Avenue of the Giants".